Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter3.md

 2. A sub menu will open => push on 'Products'
 3. On the left another menu will appear => push on Groups.
 4. At the top a button called 'New' will show => push on New.
-5. Add a description for the group your adding.
+5. Add a description for the Group your adding.
-> **note:** First printer you ned to add is the receipt printer, this is where the tick
+> **note:** There are two optional settings for a Group
+a.
+Runner
+b.
+Hidden
 6. Press on save at the bottom right => push Save.
 7. Continue adding Groups until your done.